Mr Emergency

 Essentially, it’s a legal matter that exists within your insurance policy or warranty that takes natural events into account.

 And if you need repairs or the installation of a new unit that’s not covered by warranties, you can call Mr Emergency for assistance, 24/7, every day of the year.
-We offer a range of interest free** payment terms for eligible customers through finance providers Zip and Humm.
+We offer a range of finance options** payment terms for eligible customers through finance providers Zip and Humm.
 Anything else is just a recipe for natural disaster.

 Please note: This information is provided for advice purposes only.
 Regulations differ from state to state, so please consult your local authorities or an industry professional before proceeding with any work.
 See our Terms & Conditions here.